ardanlabs/gotraining/reading/design_guidelines.md

 ## Design Guidelines

-These are a set of design guidelines for interfaces, composition and packages.
+These are a set of design guidelines for data, interfaces, composition and packages.
 Please consider these thoughts when designing your own software.

-#### Mike Acton : Data-Oriented Design and C++
+#### Mike Acton : Data-Oriented Design
 https://www.youtube.com/watch?v=rX0ItVEVjHc

-* If you don't understand the data you are working with, you don't understand the problem you are trying to solve.
+* If you don't understand the data, you don't understand the problem.

-* If you don't understand the cost of solving the problem, you can't reason about the problem.

-* If you don't understand the hardware, you can't reason about the cost of solving the problem.
+* All problems are unqiue and specific to the data you are working with.

+* Data transformations are at the heart of solving problems.
+Each function, method and workflow must focus on implementing the specific data transformations required to solve the problems.

+* If your data is changing, your problems are changing.
+When your problems are changing, the data transformations needs to change with it.

+* Uncertainty about the data is not a license to guess but a directive to STOP and learn more.

 * Solving problems you don't have, creates more problems you now do.

-* Every problem is a data transformation problem at heart and each function, method and workflow must focus on implementing their specific data transformation.

-* If your data is changing, your problem is changing.

-* When your problem is changing, the data transformations you have implemented need to change.
+* Minimize, simplfy and reduce the amount of code required to solve each problem.
+Code that can be reasoned about and does not hide execution costs can be better understood, debugged and performance tuned.

+* If performance matters, you must have mechanical sympathy for how the hardware and operating system work.

+* Coupling data together and writing code that produces predictable access patterns to the data will be the most performant.

 #### Scott Myers : The Most Important Design Guideline
 https://www.youtube.com/watch?v=5tg1ONG18H8